ken0225/Multi-RIS-Doppler-Mitigation-Hardware-Impairments/README.md

 This is a code package is related to the follow scientific article:

-## Wang, Ke, Chan-Tong Lam, and Benjamin K. Ng, "[Positioning Information Based High-Speed Communications with Multiple RISs: Doppler Mitigation and Hardware Impairments](https://www.mdpi.com/2076-3417/12/14/7076/htm)," in _Applied Sciences_, 12, no. 14: 7076, 2022.
+## Wang, Ke, Chan-Tong Lam, and Benjamin K. Ng, "[Positioning Information Based High-Speed Communications with Multiple RISs: Doppler Mitigation and Hardware Impairments](https://www.mdpi.com/2076-3417/12/14/7076/htm)," in _Applied Sciences_, 12, no.14: 7076, 2022.

 ### This code package is licensed under the GPLv2 license.
 If you in any way use this code for research that results in publications, please cite the original article listed above.